FAQ

 How do I register?

-High school guidance counselors may register students online, or may contact our Recruitment Team at ambassadors@hobycentralpa.org with any questions or requests for assistance.
+High school guidance counselors may register students online or contact our Recruitment Team at ambassadors@hobycentralpa.org with any questions or requests for assistance.

 What happens after I am registered?